-You can mix positional and named expressions in the same function call, as long as all positional expressions appear before a named parameter expressions.
+You can mix positional and named expressions in the same function call, as long as all positional expressions appear before the named parameter expressions.

 Function calls are implemented by logic unless you use the map_to_entity compiler directive.
-For more information, see "Mapping Subprograms to Components" in Chapter 6, and "Component Implication Directives" in Chapter 9.
+For more information, see "Mapping Subprograms to Components" in Chapter 6, "Sequential Statements," and "Component Implication Directives" in Chapter 9, "FPGA Express Directives."